lrkrol/SEREEGA/docs/README.md

 An ERP activation class can have any number of peaks.
 For _n_ peaks, you should then also indicate _n_ latencies, _n_ widths, _n_ amplitudes, et cetera--one for each peak.
 For example, `erp = struct('peakLatency', [450, 500], 'peakWidth', [200, 200], 'peakAmplitude', [-1, 1])` produces an ERP with two peaks.

-### Brain components and scalp data
+### Components and scalp data

-Having defined both a signal (the ERP) and a source location plus projection pattern for this signal, we can now combine these into a single component. _Brain components_ again are represented as structure arrays in this toolbox, with separate fields for the component's source location, orientation, and its activation signal.
+Having defined both a signal (the ERP) and a source location plus projection pattern for this signal, we can now combine these into a single component. _Components_ again are represented as structure arrays in this toolbox, with separate fields for the component's source location, orientation, and its activation signal.

 ```matlab
 c = struct();